magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-39482-product-goes-out-of-stock-when-imported-with-0-quantity.md

     sku,qty,out_of_stock_qty
     24-MB01,0,-10
     ```
-1. Check product's stock status after the Stock Sources have been imported.
+1. Check the product's stock status after the Stock Sources have been imported.

 <ins>Expected results</ins>: